nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 This script permits to deploy quickly several Ubuntu VM with Docker Engine on an Azure subscription.
 It's very usefull for a workshop.
 It's compatible with easytravel on docker.
 Usefull to deploy quickly a Dynatrace training environment.

 Open your azure subscription, https://portal.azure.com/
-Open azurecli like describe here :
+Open your azure cli like described here :
 ![azurecli](azurecli.png)

 to deploy several ubuntu VM on Azure, use this command on azurecli: